The Jerome Avenue “El”

 -

 People use the tools at hand to cope with adversity.
 For many of us, especially teens and young adults, those tools can include drugs, alcohol and sex, but coping strategies can be much more complex than simply drinking or getting high.
-We may learn how to tell when an intoxicated parent is about to turn mean, how to placate that parent so that a beating doesn’t follow, and how to make excuses for abusive behavior when we can’t prevent it (e.g., “She doesn’t really loves me underneath it all”, “I probably had it coming”, and so on).
+We may learn how to tell when an intoxicated parent is about to turn mean, how to placate that parent so that a beating doesn’t follow, and how to make excuses for abusive behavior when we can’t prevent it (e.g., “She really loves me underneath it all”, “I probably had it coming”, and so on).
 We may find ourselves using the same strategies in adulthood to cope with a partner with an anger problem, without realizing that we have other options besides just learning to live with it.

 Coping strategies that we develop in response to traumatic events in childhood can persist into adulthood, even if we no longer face the same dangers in our daily lives.
 For adult survivors of adverse childhood experiences, “traumatic avoidance learning” can lead to behaviors that can be resistant to change, even when they result in negative consequences.
 But I have found that once people understand how the underlying mechanisms work, they can start to learn better ways of coping with life’s stressors.